larissaissabron/MetchosinInsectBiomass/README.md

-# MetchosinInsectBiomass
-Data preparation for modelling temporal insect biomass trends in Metchosin between 2018 to 2023.
+# Data Preparation for the Metchosin Insect Biomass Project (2018-2023)